 - counting the number of occurrences (tokens) of each unique word in a corpus (frequency), sorting words by frequency and listing the most frequent ones (keywords);

-- listing all occurrences in the text of the top N keywords, each word in its context, that is together with the L tokens preceding and following it in the text; these sublists so include token sequences corresponding to text "windows" of size 1+5*L.
+- listing all occurrences in the text of the top N keywords, each word in its context, that is together with the L tokens preceding and following it in the text; these sublists so include token sequences corresponding to text "windows" of size 1+2*L; currently the value of L is 5.

 Additional planned tools